Alpha-Atom/Stream-Launcher/README.md

 When choosing the streamer you want to watch, input the number of the streamer from the list to choose.
 Again, code is not robust, so try not to fuck it.

+The releases are windows only, but can easily be run on any python capable machine, by cloning this repository and running the python script.